 For other City of Woodbury water activities, please visit the HealthEast Splash Pad page.

 Not all blue-green algal blooms produce toxins; however, there is no way to predict if or when a bloom will produce toxins.
-For this reason it is best to avoid contact and stay out of the water.
+For this reason it is best to avoid contact and stay out of the water when blooms are present.

 If you believe you or your pets are experiencing adverse health effects due to contact with, or ingestion of, lake water or algae, seek medical attention immediately.